Here’s the deal with mealybugs on Succulent…

 It will kill them on contact and the alcohol evaporates quickly.

 You’ll need to inspect and treat frequently to be sure you’ve gotten them.

 Some enthusiasts spray infested plants with straight rubbing alcohol.

 This can work on some plants, but be advised some succulents have a gray waxy coating which is negatively impacted by the use of pure rubbing alcohol.

 Be sure to test the substance on an out-of-the-way location on the plant before spraying the entire plant.

-If mealybugs have infested the soil around your plant, you may want to use rubbing alcohol as a soil drench to eradicate them.
+If mealybugs have infested the soil around your plant, you may want to use alcohol as a soil drench to eradicate them.